xd22898/Hackathon2/README.md

 ## Overview

 Cureation is a personalized platform designed to empower users with knowledge and actionable insights into bodily and cellular inflammation.
 Developed as part of a hackathon project, Cureation integrates an AI chatbot into the Education page to answer questions about inflammation and provide tailored health suggestions based on NHS guidelines.
-Using a dynamic, adaptive questionnaire, the system calculates an inflammation risk score through a weighted algorithm, delivering personalized recommendations and further educational content.
+Using a thorough questionnaire, the system calculates an inflammation risk score through a weighted algorithm, delivering personalized recommendations and further educational content.

 ## Features